vid-koci/bert-commonsense/README.md

       --load_from_file models/BERT_Wiki_WscR
 ```

-To train the BERT\_Wiki model, use the following code:
+To train the BERT\_Wiki model, use the code below.
+To reproduce the exact results from the paper, use the versions of the libraries as listed in the conda environment `wsc\_env.yml`.
+Please note that re-training the models with different version of the libraries may yield different results.
+Running a full hyper-parameter search is recommended in this case.
 ```
 python main.py \
       --task_name maskedwiki \